gabceb/grunt-profanities/README.md

 languages: An array of languages.
 Defaults to 'en'.
 When different languages are used the profanities list will be read from lib/profanities/#{language}.json file.
 Refer to [en.json](https://github.com/gabceb/grunt-profanities/blob/master/lib/profanities/en.json) for an example.

+ignoreWords: An array of profanities to ignore if found on the files.

 ### Usage Examples

 #### Default Options